skip to main content

 Shaw Avenue Reopening Procedures

 Shaw Avenue Elementary School was opened in 1950 as the second school of Valley Stream School District 30.
 The school replaced the Rottkamp Potato Farm owned by the Rottkamp family.
 For the celebration of Shaw Avenue School’s 50th anniversary in the year 2000, students, staff, parents and community members placed two time capsules in the Library Media Center.
 These time capsules will be unveiled during Shaw Avenue’s 100th anniversary in the year 2050.
 Shaw Avenue School now serves the northern part of this region and houses a culturally diverse student body from kindergarten to grade six.
+At Shaw Avenue students receive a good educational foundation that propels them to excel academically, socially, and emotionally.
+We honor our students’ learning styles by differentiating our instruction using different pedagogical strategies and modalities.

 Overview of Core Instructional Program